 We will not pass your contact details to a third party that is not one of our business partners involved in providing Thomas Cook services or products for them to contact you or send you marketing communications unless you have expressly agreed that we may do so.

 To try and ensure that our marketing communications and advertising are relevant to you, we work with third parties to offer a better experience to customers and potential customers.
 You can find out how we do this by reading more here...

 Using new technologies and with the help of our advertising agencies and marketing activation platforms, we may use your personal information in the following ways:

 to try to ensure any marketing communications we send to you are offering products or services likely to be of interest to you.

-Our business partners and advertising networks (including Google Double Click for Publishers) may also serve you with adverts on our Sites.
+Our business partners and advertising networks may serve you with non-personalised adverts on our Sites via advertising technology Google Double Click for Publishers.
+Non-personalised adverts are targeted using contextual information regarding the pages visited on our site, rather than the past behaviour of a user.
 We allow third parties to collect information about your online activities using cookies and other technologies.
 The third parties may include other Thomas Cook companies, our suppliers/business partners who collect information when you view or interact with an advert on one of our Sites, and advertising networks.
 We also collect information about your online activities using cookies and other technologies when you use websites other than our Sites to provide advertising services to third parties.
 This technology allows us to display an advert to you relating to a third party on other websites based on your page visits and other behaviours whilst on our Sites.